 Importantly, the "Miscellaneous" section includes a catchall question: "Are you aware of any other conditions that should be disclosed to the buyer?"
 That's your cue to come up with any concerns that the form neglected to ask about, based on the unique features of or issues with your property.

-These four pages should allow you to give potential buyers a fairly comprehensive snapshot of any known defects with your property.
+This form should allow you to give potential buyers a fairly comprehensive snapshot of any known defects with your property.
 The form also gives you additional space to explain any of your responses to those questions in greater detail, and encourages you to attach pages if necessary.

-You will be required to sign the bottom of the form, which reminds you: “Seller states that the information contained in this Disclosure of Property Condition Form is complete and accurate to the best of his/her/their knowledge and belief.
-Seller agrees to immediately notify Buyer of any changes that may become known to Seller prior to closing by providing a written addendum hereto.”
+You will be required to sign the bottom of the form, which reminds you: "As Seller(s) I / we hereby certify that the information disclosed above is complete and accurate to the best of my / our knowledge and belief.
+I / we agree to immediately notify Buyer in writing of any changes that become known to me / us prior to closing."
 The buyer will also be required to sign the form to acknowledge receipt.

-Even if the deal does close, imagine what could happen later.
+Even if the deal does close successfully, imagine what could happen later.
 Let's say you sell your Lexington home.
 On your disclosure form, you claim that there is no issue with the electric system.
 After closing, the buyer tries to turn on the lights and they fail to work.
 Any claim that you "didn't know" about the broken electrical system would be, at best, difficult to believe.